wr104gamma/Shredify/README.md

 1. Download all three files or the Zip; Shredify, shredbody.py, and scandrive.py.
 2 Open a terminal window to your download directory with the three files or zip
 3. Unzip if you chose to download the archive
-4. 4.
-Move them to your /bin/ directory with the following:
-The following will take care of the placing the files in your /bin/ system folder: sudo mv shredify /bin/ && sudo mv shredbody.py /bin/ && sudo mv scandrive.py /bin/
+4. The following will take care of the placing the files in your /bin/ system folder: sudo mv shredify /bin/ && sudo mv shredbody.py /bin/ && sudo mv scandrive.py /bin/
-5. Make the program accessible and executable with the following:
-The following will make your program files executable and accessible by your group sudo chmod u=rwx,g=r,o= /bin/shredbody.py  && sudo chmod u=rwx,g=r,o= /bin/shredify  && sudo chmod u=rwx,g=r,o= /bin/scandrive.py
+5. The following will make your program files executable and accessible by your group sudo chmod u=rwx,g=r,o= /bin/shredbody.py  && sudo chmod u=rwx,g=r,o= /bin/shredify  && sudo chmod u=rwx,g=r,o= /bin/scandrive.py
 6. Create a Desktop link.
 Open a terminal window and type: cd Desktop && ln -s /bin/shredify